Conversion is the Goal, but Conversion Rate Isn’t Always the Critical KPI

 When a Lower Conversion Rate Can Still Be a Win

 Data democracy aims to make more data accessible to a broader audience, enabling better data-driven decisions across an organization.
 This often places key decision-making in the hands of those without technical expertise, who may misinterpret the data and make honest but misguided decisions.
+And I have one of those stories (I simply can’t make this up, LOL).

 Remember, widget conversion rate is based on clicks, not visits.
 Therefore, if clicks increase and conversion rate remains stable, both conversions and revenue can still rise!
 Let’s explore how this played out in the split test.